Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### Recap

-So what have we accomplished?
-We deployed a bunch of services all over the place.
-To recap on the commands executed, these are the ones in order:
+So what is the situation so far?
+I deployed a bunch of services all over the place.
+A recap off the commands I executed:

 ~~~bash
 kubectl create -f mysql.yaml